SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/process variants/readme.md

 v.
 Click on “Save as New Project” <br>
 vi.
 A new project is saved now. </ul><br>

+c.
+Locate the Process Automation type of application with name “ Variants APAC - Variant Management” <br> <ul>
+i.
+Click on the arrow to Navigate <br>
+ii.
+Choose “Versions” tab <br>
+iii.
+Choose the option for Version as “Editable” <br>
+iv.
+Give a different project name Variants APAC - Variant Management followed by your test user number (say for example, Variants APAC - Variant Management01) and description if required <br>
+v.
+Click on “Save as New Project” <br>
+vi.
+A new project is saved now. </ul><br>

 ### Create Process Variant
 ### Add Start Condition
 ### Add Steps to Variants